 The Computational Thinking Lab (CTL) helps motivated students develop strong computational reasoning skills in a challenging but supportive environment.
 Students work in small groups of 2 to 4 students once a week for 2 hours each time.
 With guidance from experienced undergraduate peer leaders, the group collaboratively works exercises designed to help students understand and enjoy topics taught in CSE231 and more advanced CSE courses.

 Students who are concurrently enrolled in CSE231 earn 1 credit for satisfactory completion of the CTL class.
-This credit can substitute for the 1-credit CSE100 requirement for CSE majors.
 (Enrollment in CSE 231 is a co-requisite—CTL is open only to students who are enrolled in CSE 231 in the same semester.)

 Students who take the CTL can expect to:

-Find the class information for the latest offering (Spring 2018) here
+Find the class information for the latest offering (Fall 2018) here

 Enrollment in the CTL is by permission of the program coordinator based on applications received.